Blueberry Oat Breakfast Bars

 These Blueberry Oat Breakfast Bars are here to switch up your morning routine but be warned they are addictive.

 As much as I like my Chai Chia Pudding or Homemade Coconut Milk Yoghurt in the morning these vegan, gluten-free and refined sugar-free bars are definitely a keeper.

-Probably, one of the most delicious ways to get plant protein, good omega’s, lots of vitamins and minerals into your body first thing in the morning or as a post-workout snack.
+This is probably, one of the most delicious ways to get plant protein, omega 3s, vitamins and minerals into your body first thing in the morning or as a post-workout snack.

-It’s noteworthy that none of these sweeteners causes blood sugar level spikes like regular sugar does, therefore you don’t need to be afraid of sugar crashes.
+While many shop-bought bars contain a lot of sugar, I prefer using natural sweeteners like maple syrup, bananas and applesauce.
+None of these sweeteners causes blood sugar level spikes the way regular sugar does, therefore you don’t need to be afraid of sugar crashes.

 Natural sweeteners release their energy steadier and slower than their processed cousins, which makes them my preferred choice.
 Click here to check out my favourite sweeteners.

 If you fall into the category of people who get hangry easily or you have a colleague who does, take a batch of Blueberry Oat Breakfast Bars to work and see the magic happen 😉

 Of course, most people are incredibly busy nowadays and it’s tempting to pick up something unhealthy and overpriced at the kiosk but if you can spare just 15 minutes of your day, it will give you a week load of healthy snacks.